specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 XLF files are used to store and exchange translation data between different localization tools and systems.
 Follow these steps to create a glossary file as an XLF file.

-1. Open a text editor, such as Notepad, Visual Studio Code, or an integrated development environment (IDE) like Visual Studio.
+1. Open a text editor, such as Notepad.
+You can also use Visual Studio Code or an integrated development environment (IDE) like Visual Studio.

 2. Define the structure and content of the terms and phrases you want to store in a hierarchical format.